top of page

 Our ancestors did not live in isolation like many of us in the Western world do, only really gather together for significant dates like Christmas, birthdays, weddings and funerals.
 For our Ancestors circle existed for many reasons, from the sharing of folk tales to important decisions being made in council.
 The potential for circle to form was always there, because the village, tribe, community, would have often had a central fire burning for warmth or cooking for example.
 Women cooking on giant pots gathering around smouldering flames from burning wood or coal, as they prepared meals for the family together.
 One whole community and little pockets of circular communities formed within the safety of the whole!

-It seems now that for many, we only gather around a table of food for that sometimes the woman (or man) has taken hours to prepare with minimal support.
+It seems now that for many, we only gather around a table of food; that often a woman (or man) has taken hours to prepare with minimal support.
 Even though the advent of social media, and video calling has allowed for us to connect on a wider scale, and to re-connect in real time loved ones in far places, still many feel a lack of intimacy and sense of connection as we have become lazy to gather outside of special or occasions or events.
-In the Western world we place high value on independence and we have less of a community based way of life in many places.
+In the Western world we place high value on independence and we have less of a 'community' based way of life in many places.
 People are congratulated on how well they struggled all by themselves, and often find it hard to reach out for help and support.

 "In promoting independence we have inadvertently cultivated isolation for so many of us in our community"